tmtxt/tmtxt.github.com/_posts/2014-08-23-setup-emacs-as-an-sql-database-client.md

 We have all the necessary functions required for connecting to the database.
-However, you still need to activate them through `M-x` or you can bind them to some special key stroke but it will cost one key stroke for each server and it results in too many key bindings that you need to remember.
-Even when you have successfully connected to a server, switching between other buffers and sql buffers it still very slow when you have many buffers opening.
-The solution is using Emacs' `completing-read` function or using [helm](https://github.com/emacs-helm/helm )'s equivalent `helm-comp-read` function.
-I will use the helm's ones for demonstration in this post but you can easily convert it the normal Emacs' `completing-read` function if you don't use helm.
+However, you still need to activate them through `M-x` or you can bind them to some special key stroke but it will cost one key stroke for each server and will result in too many key bindings that you need to remember.
+Even when you have successfully connected to a server, switching between other buffers and sql buffers is still very slow when you have many buffers opening.
+The solution is using Emacs' `completing-read` function or using [helm](https://github.com/emacs-helm/helm )'s equivalent `helm-comp-read` one.
+I will use the helm version for demonstration in this post but you can easily convert it the normal Emacs' `completing-read` function if you don't use helm.